 --style raw suppresses AI over-processing on the output

 💡 Avoid: "ultra realistic," "masterpiece," "best quality" as standalone tags.
-They were effective in older SD 1.5 models but often do nothing in newer architectures like Flux.
+They were effective in older SD 1.5 models but often do nothing in newer architectures like Flux or Seedream.

-Go to the Flux Dev page on PicassoIA.
+Go to the Seedream 4.5 page on PicassoIA.
 No local installation needed.
-The model runs on cloud infrastructure, which means it works on any device with a browser, including phones and tablets.
+The model runs in the cloud, so it works on any device with a browser, including phones and tablets.

 Step 2: Build Your Prompt

 Use the structure from the previous section.
-For a boudoir photography style image, something like:
+For a boudoir style image, something like:

 Step 3: Adjust Parameters